pyta-uoft/website/index.md

 ### Mixed indentation (W0312) {#W0312}

-:mixed-indentation (W0312): *Found indentation with %ss instead of %ss* Used when there are some mixed tabs and spaces in a module.
-This message belongs to the format checker.
+This error occurs when the code is indented with a mix of tabs and spaces.
+Please note that [*spaces are the preferred indentation method*][PEP8: Tabs or Spaces?].

 ~~~~ {include="W0312_mixed_indentation"}
 ~~~~